What Depression Feels Like: Triggers and Treatment

 Yes, keep going.
 Becoming fearless is a journey that will lead you to face your fears and press on with life.
 Feeling fear doesn’t mean that you need to base your behavior on it.
 In fact, when the circumstances allow for it, pressing on instead of giving into your fears can be exactly the thing that will help you and give you the courage to do it all over again.

 Learning how to overcome fear using these 21 ways to be fearless is just the tip of the iceberg.
 Some of these may work at times but seem ineffective later.
 The tools you need to face the very real fears and anxieties that plague you, your family, and your friends are available—but they are specific to you and your circumstances.
-I encourage you to find wise counsel and connect with another therapist or me near you to find what will work for you.
+I encourage you to find wise counsel and connect with the Christian counselors at Huntington Beach Christian Counseling or a therapist near you to find what will work for you.

 Photos: